bowman2001/perplexdoc/content/doc/overview/missing/index.md

 Better SEO
 : This will happen in the module [{$hugo-mod-meta}](https://github.com/bowman2001/hugo-mod-meta)

-Site-wide search
-: Javascript library without dependencies called in a modal window --- [this module][search] looks promising.

 Social Icons
 : Simple icons are looking like the obvious choice.
 {.dl-loose}

+Site-wide search
+: Javascript library without dependencies called in a modal window --- [this module][search] looks promising.

+Dark Mode
+: The dark mode will change the colors of the light parts of the theme.
+The code elements will stay the same because also changing them looks like way too much work for now.

 [search]: https://github.com/hugomods/search "Search module by Razon Yang"